akka/akka-http/docs/src/main/paradox/routing-dsl/directives/parameter-directives/parameters.md

 ### Parameter with required value

-@scala[The `!` decorator makes the route match only if the parameter contains the specified value.]
+@scala[The `requiredValue` decorator makes the route match only if the parameter contains the specified value.]
 @java[The directive `parameterRequiredValue` makes the route match only if the parameter contains the specified value.]

 Scala